-How does body beast workout calendar works?
+How does body beast calendar works?

 Most people seeking to build that manly bulk takes the beaten path, go grab a set of dumbbells, or grind out some serious cardio workouts.
 This might take a while before you realize any significant results.

 Now, body beast drills down onto targeted workouts to take you on the fast lane to a sculpted body in a matter of 90 days, which is pretty fast in the bodybuilding sphere.